gem-pasteur/macsyfinder/doc/source/user_guide/quickstart.rst

 * On a "metagenomic" dataset for example:

-  "``macsyfinder --db-type unordered --sequence-db metagenome.fasta all``" will detect all systems modelled in .xml files placed in the default definition folder in a metagenomic dataset.
+  "``macsyfinder --db-type unordered --sequence-db metagenome.fasta --models model_family all``" will detect all systems modelled in .xml files placed in the model_family definitions folder located in the models default location in a metagenomic dataset.

-  "``macsyfinder --db-type unordered --sequence-db metagenome.fasta -d mydefinitions/ all``" will detect all systems modelled in .xml files placed in the *"mydefinitions"* folder.
+  "``macsyfinder --db-type unordered --sequence-db metagenome.fasta --models-dir my-models/ --models model_family all``" will detect all models of model_family modelled in .xml files placed in the *"my-models"* folder.

 * On a completely assembled genome (where the gene order is known, and is relevant for systems detection):

-  "``macsyfinder --db-type ordered-replicon --sequence-db mygenome.fasta -d mydefinitions/ SystemA SystemB``" will detect the systems *"SystemA"* and *"SystemB"* in a complete genome from *"SystemA.xml"* and *"SystemB.xml"* definition files placed in the folder *"mydefinitions"*.
+  "``macsyfinder --db-type ordered-replicon --sequence-db mygenome.fasta --models-dir my-models/ --models model_family ModelA ModelB``" will detect the models *"ModelA"* and *"ModelB"* in a complete genome from *"ModelA.xml"* and *"ModelB.xml"* definition files placed in the folder *"my-models/model_family/mydefinitions"*.

 See :ref:`input-dataset-label` for more on input datasets.